What is Keratoconus?

 For severe cases, a corneal transplant may be performed, replacing the damaged cornea with a healthy donor cornea.
 These transplants are often performed as outpatient surgery.
 In most cases, glasses or contacts are still required for optimum vision.

 With any eye disease, early detection is key.
 Consistent preventative care will help us in managing and slowing or halting the progression of Keratoconus.
-Be sure to visit us once a year for an annual eye exam; should we detect any abnormalities during your exam, we are able to do many of the additional diagnostic tests onsite in our Puyallup, Spokane, Spokane Valley and Tacoma offices.
+Be sure to visit us once a year for an annual eye exam; should we detect any abnormalities during your exam, we are able to do many of the additional diagnostic tests onsite in any of our offices.
 We also work to co-manage additional care with our regional vision care partners.

-Make eye health a priority and book an annual exam at any of our four locations in Washington state.
+Make eye health a priority and book an annual exam at any of our six locations in Washington state.